chef/chef-web-docs/content/reusable/md/unified_mode_enable.md

-## Enable Unified Mode
+Unified Mode is enabled by default starting in Chef Infra Client 18.

-Enable unified mode by adding the `unified_mode true` in a custom resource.
-You can upgrade most custom resources to use unified mode without additional work other than testing and validation.
+In Chef Infra Client 17 (April 2021) and some earlier versions, you can enable Unified Mode in custom resources by adding `unified_mode true`.
+You can upgrade most custom resources to use Unified Mode without additional work other than testing and validation.
+See the following example:

 ```ruby
 # enable unified mode